NathanSmith1922/9517-turtles/README.md

 - **Edge Segmentation** can be useful for identifying the edges and defining the boundaries between the turtle and the background or separating different body parts.
 - **Clustering-based Segmentation**: Likely we won't need any unsupervised methods since we can leverage the labeled masks directly for training supervised segmentation models.

+> For discussing traditional methods, we can select these as examples for why they are not as efficient.
+But then we can introduce the idea that we can use some sort of hybrid approach with DL instead?

 ### Semantic Segmentation
 > Could be useful in this particular problem **given** no two body parts of the same class overlap each other in the turtle image dataset.
 This could reduce the computational requirements of the algorithm.